kaivola/solita-dev-academy/README.md

 ./run.sh
 ```

-If the script didn't fail you can now access the app at http://localhost:3000
+If the script didn't fail, you should now be able to access the app at http://localhost:3000
 </details>

 <details>